oasis-tcs/openc2-jadn/jadn-v1.1.md

 * JADN schema for JADN documents: https://docs.oasis-open.org/openc2/jadn/v1.0/cs01/schemas/jadn-v1.1.jadn

 #### Abstract:
-JSON Abstract Data Notation (JADN) is a UML-based information modeling language that defines data structure independently of data format.
-Information models are used to define and generate physical data models, validate information instances, and enable lossless translation across data formats.
+An Information Model (IM) defines the meaning and essential content of data used in computing independently of how it is represented for processing, communication or storage.
-A JADN specification consists of two parts: type definitions that comprise the information model, and serialization rules that define how information instances are represented as data.
+JSON Abstract Data Notation (JADN) is an information modeling language based on Unified Modeling Language (UML) logical DataTypes, used to both express the meaning of data items at a conceptual level and formally define and validate instances of those types.
-The information model is itself an information instance that can be serialized and transferred between applications.
+JADN uses information theory to define logical equivalence, which enables representation of essential content in a wide range of formats and ensures translation among representations without loss.
-The model is documented using a compact and expressive interface definition language, property tables, or entity relationship diagrams, easing integration with existing design processes and architecture tools.
+This document defines the normative DataTypes and data formats used to construct a JADN IM, and describes several equivalent non-normative model representations including a textual information definition language, a table format, and a diagram format.
+Because a JADN IM is a logical value, it can also be serialized in the same formats as the data it describes, allowing the model to accompany the data if desired and facilitating dynamic model updates.

 #### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.